ILLIXR/illixr.github.io/index.md

 ILLIXR supports offloading VIO to another machine.
 For more details, please read the doc [here][50].

-Enabled by [Monado][10], the open-source OpenXR runtime for Linux,
-    ILLIXR supports XR applications conforming to the OpenXR interface.

 We continue to add more components (new components and new implementations).

 Many of the current components of ILLIXR were developed by domain experts and obtained from